 Faux-Real: What Happens When the Elite Buy Lowbrow Art

-Yes, late Twitter, social class is totally made up.
-But it still has a big impact on how people see each other.
-In fact, the terms "highbrow" and "lowbrow" go way back to some messed-up ideas about intelligence and genetics.
-There was a firm belief in eugenics (Hello, Hitler fanatics!) and this other silly thing called phrenology (basically, some medically licensed individuals thought that the shape of one’s skull determined how smart they were.
+Yes, late Twitter (RIP), social class is totally made up; a construct.
+But, in spite of its physical non-existence, it still influences how the masses see each other.
+In fact, the terms "highbrow" and "lowbrow" go way back to some curious ideas about intelligence and genetics.
+There was a firm belief in eugenics (Hello, Hitler fanatics) and this other silly thing called phrenology (basically, some medically licensed individuals thought that the shape of one’s skull determined how smart they were.
 If someone had a high forehead, they were considered intelligent and part of high society.
-A low forehead indicated that the owner of the unfortunate skull was neanderthalic in nature and built for the streets alone.
+A low forehead indicated that the owner of the unfortunate skull was Neanderthalic in nature and built for nothing other than the streets.
 Some may say, “Hey, that sounds like it can get really racist, really fast.”
 And they’d be right!
-How humanity has progressed.
+How humanity has progressed.)
 We now use these terms with loose connotation to their past to describe class distinctions, with the term highbrow alluding to individuals who have been bred to speak and know of the arts and other cultural spheres with the end goal of turning these stocks of cultural knowledge into social and economic gains—and whose discourse and practices mark them off from less sophisticated (lowbrow) society (Ten Eyck and Christensen, 331).
-Regardless of their hierarchical ‘correctness’ or philosophical truth, these are the designated labels for each imaginary classification.
+Regardless of their political correctness or philosophical truth, these are the designated labels for each imaginary classification.
 And realistically, like all things culturally manifested, these labels only have as much power as we give them.

 Unfortunately, Robert Williams realized the extent of this power when he was “critically snubbed and vilified” by the fine art establishment in the second half of the twentieth century for his “meretricious” (which, for the fellow knuckle draggers out there, is defined as superficial or relating to a prostitute.
 Feel free to decide which definition the critic was referring to) paintings (Campion).
 The movement is said to have been officially established in 1979 by Williams with a book of the telling title, The Lowbrow Art of Robert Williams.
 The acerbic style was a defiantly uncensored, anti-establishment movement inspired by hot rods, the punk scene, surfing, underground comics, and California counter-culture in general (Givens, 60).
 Joseph R. Givens took great pains to find a description of Lowbrow Art that accurately encompassed the technicalities of past and current artwork of said genre (Givens, 7-42) and goes as follows: Lowbrow Art is figurative art that is executed using a traditional medium that “exploits the aesthetic conventions of popular visual culture in order to engage the viewer with a narrative” (Givens, 41).
 This narrative culminates in a movement that goes beyond the canvas and into a more political realm.
 ‘Authentic’ Lowbrow artists seek to break artworld norms through this public communicative act, also known as aesthetic disobedience, in order to draw attention to and reform perceived conflicts (Neufeld, 116).